aajarven/habot/README.md

 # Antonbury's Habitica Bot

 This is a simple bot, written to help with party-related tasks in [Habitica](https://habitica.com/).
-The functionalities implemented in `run_scheduled` are likely too specific to be much use for others, but the `habot` package contains moduler that are likely to at least serve as a good starting point for developing other tools for Habitica using Python.
+The functionalities implemented in `run_scheduled` are likely too specific to be much use for others, but the `habot` package contains modules that are likely to at least serve as a good starting point for developing other tools for Habitica using Python.

 The bot is in many ways a next step from [habitica-helper](https://github.com/aajarven/habitica-helper), and functionality from there is actually directly used here.